 Mezzanine Fund or Mezzanine loan does not fall into the category of pure debt or pure equity.
-In other words, it is very high risk and high reward instrument that fills the gap between senior debt and equity.
-A company uses such type of funding to raise money for specific purposes rather than the traditional use-cases.
+In other words, it is a very high-risk and high-reward instrument that fills the gap between senior debt and equity.
+A company uses such type of funding to raise money for specific purposes rather than the traditional use cases.

 - How They Are Different from Private Equity and Direct Loans

 Just like any other fund, a mezzanine fund pools the capital of the investors and use it for various purposes such as acquisitions, recapitalization, or management/leverages buyouts.
 Companies usually treat this fund as equity on their balance sheet.

 For a better understanding of the concept, let us look at the characteristics of a mezzanine fund: